 Get Everything in Writing.

 Get as much as you can into writing to create a firm timeline.
 As a small business, chances are your sales are going to take a little bit of a backseat action to whatever else they have going on in production because they’re used to working with bigger accounts.
 They’re putting all of their larger orders in first, and you’re going to be the person who is kind of waiting for your stuff to get pushed through.

-And that can certainly be an impediment to getting your orders on time.
-But you do want to have a conversation with your manufacturers and say, “Hey, here’s how many units I’m anticipating to produce.
+That can certainly be an impediment to getting your orders on time, but have a conversation with your manufacturers and say, “Hey, here’s how many units I’m anticipating to produce.
 What is the best cutoff date for us in order to make sure that I can produce this on time?”
-Come up together, collaboratively, with a document that you guys can then stay on top of, right?
-Think of it as a little bit of project management.
-Now, of course, this doesn’t necessarily bear any weight on whether or not these guys follow up with it, but it is helpful because you guys can refer to a collective document that can help keep you guys on the right path.
+Come up together, collaboratively, with a document that you can then stay on top of.
+Think of it as project management.
+This doesn’t necessarily bear any weight on whether or not they’ll follow up, but it’s helpful because you can refer to a collective document that can keep you on the right path.

-While it costs money to sample, you don’t have to sample your whole line every season with a lot of different manufacturers, but take a couple pieces and see who’s doing what every season and have a small budget just for sampling.
+While it costs money to sample, you don’t have to sample your whole line every season with many manufacturers.
+Take a few pieces and see who’s doing what every season with a small sampling budget.

 Hopefully this helps you in your process of dealing with overseas manufacturers.
 Communication is key, knowing if you have an agent on the ground there to oversee and do quality control, and then making sure your lists of contacts and sampling and the entire process is happening as smoothly as possible.
 If you need help or you’re ready to take your business to the next level, email us at firstname.lastname@example.org.